Leverage Prowly's contact recommendations and Media Database to find relevant media contacts

 As soon as you see the search results, you get overall information about how many contacts met your search criteria with brief information about each of them.
-After activating the full access version, you can see each contact’s full details (along with detailed information on their media outlet), including:
+After activating the full access to the database, you can see each contact’s full details (along with detailed information on their media outlet).

 - email address

 - phone number

 - social media channels: Twitter, LinkedIn, Facebook, Instagram (If used by the journalist)